-Initially, it can be difficult to implement and much more difficult to identify, especially when many steps are being taken in the development of a project.
-In general, it helps us to develop each of the points of the project that have some type of direct or indirect interaction with users.
-During the development process, we seek to identify each of the variables that will come into contact with the user, such as activities, waiting times, minimum needs, information, interaction with visible content, login, among others.
+Initially, the User Story Map can be difficult to implement and much more difficult to identify, especially when many steps are being taken in the development of a project.
+It generally helps us develop each area where the project has some type of direct or indirect interaction with users.
+During the development process, we seek to identify each of the variables that will come into contact with the user, such as activities, waiting times, minimum needs, information, interaction with visible content, login, etc.

-Designing an archetype of user model (Customer Journey)
+Designing an archetype user model (Customer Journey)

-Determining the minimum characteristics of the product
+Setting the minimum characteristics for the product

-- It makes it easier to make a product from scratch, making it much easier to correct mistakes and evolve your processes in the future.
+- User Story Mapping helps build a product from scratch, making it much easier to correct mistakes and evolve your processes in the future.

-- It facilitates the identification of one or more versions of the product that you want to deliver to the user before delivery, so that they define the characteristics and functions that it will have.
+- It makes it easier to identify one or more versions of the product that you want to provide to the user before delivery, so the product’s features and functions can be defined more precisely.

 - Analyze each of the activities performed by the user to create a completely level systemic structure.